 Using .dinorules to Tailor Your AI Experience

-DinoRules allow you to configure how DinoAI Agent operates within your project by establishing standards that it will automatically follow when generating or modifying code.
+.dinorules allow you to configure how DinoAI Agent operates within your project by establishing standards that it will automatically follow when generating or modifying code.

-Benefits of Using DinoRules
+Benefits of using .dinorules

-How to Create a DinoRules File
+How to Create a .dinorules File

-Simply add a file named .dinorules to the root of your dbtβ„’ project repository.
+Simply add a file named .dinorules to the root of your dbt™ project repository.
 The file uses natural language instructions and doesn't require any specific formatting, structure, or syntax.
 You can edit it just as you would a regular text document - use paragraphs, bullet points, or any organization that makes sense to you.

 1. Add your custom instructions to the file.
 These can be general or highly specific - there's no set syntax required.